yaelamir/date_a_dev/README.md

 - Bootstrap
 - Ruby gems (Paperclip, bcrypt, puma, etc)

 ###Deployment:
 #####Heroku
-- a cloud applictaion platform to build and deploy apps
+- Heroku is a cloud applictaion platform to build and deploy apps
-- click link for more info [heroku](https://www.heroku.com/about)
+- click link for more info [Heroku](https://www.heroku.com/about)

 #####Amazon Web Services S3
--
+- Amazon Simple Storage Service is a secure cloud storage
+- click link for more info [Amazon S3](https://aws.amazon.com/s3/)

 ##Planning

 ###Trello:
-Includes erd diagram and wireframes
+Includes erd diagram and wireframes [Trello](https://trello.com/b/Z0A8hjMb/gitlove)

 ###Next Steps:
 1. Users will be notified on their profile when someone has commented on their profile or if a match has been made